ChimeHQ/TextViewPlus/README.md

 **Behavior**

-Changing NSTextView behaviors can be tricky, and often involve complex interactions with the whole system (NSLayoutManager, NSTextContainer, NSScrollView, etc).
+Changing `NSTextView` behaviors can be tricky, and often involve complex interactions with the whole system (`NSLayoutManager`, `NSTextContainer`, `NSScrollView`, etc).

 ```swift
 public var wrapsTextToHorizontalBounds: Bool